getndazn/dazn-lambda-powertools/packages/lambda-powertools-middleware-log-timeout/README.md

 Main features:

-* records an error log message with the invocation event as attribute when an invocation errors
+* records an error log message with the invocation event as attribute when an invocation times out

 ## Getting Started